-There are two types of dental abscess: A periapical, or tooth abscess, affects the root of the tooth.
+A dental abscess is a buildup of pus caused by a bacterial infection inside the tooth or the gums.
+There are two types of dental abscesses: A periapical, or tooth abscess, affects the tooth's root.
 The other type, a periodontal (gum) abscess, affects the gums.
-The latter usually occurs in severe cases of periodontal disease, when the gums have pulled away from the teeth, causing pockets to form.
-Both types of abscess consist of small pockets that fill with bacterial pus.
-With the right treatment, you can recover from either type and regain control of your oral health.
+Gum abscesses usually occur in severe periodontal disease cases, when the gums have pulled away from the teeth, causing pockets to form.
+Both types of abscesses consist of small pockets that fill with bacterial fluid or pus.
+But not to worry, with the right treatment, you can recover from either type and regain control of your oral health.